 Image shows a busy day at Penkridge Market, StaffordshireBargains galore await at the bustling Penkridge Market, with hundreds of stalls and thousands of products available every Wednesday and Saturday.

-This traditional, family-run market hosts events throughout the year, from the Fine Food & Craft Market, to the Antiques & Collectors Market, the Bank Holiday Market and Car Boot Sale, and even dog training classes.
+This traditional, family-run market hosts events throughout the year, from the Antiques & Collectors Market, to the Bank Holiday Market and Car Boot Sale, and even dog training classes.

 There are special markets too, with a Children’s Market twice a year offering toys, clothes, fun fair and kids entertainment, and every November, the Victorian Christmas Market is bound to get you feeling festive.